stellar-deprecated/docs/learn/get-started/transactions.md

 [^2]: The full details on transactions can be found on the [transactions page](../concepts/transactions.md).

-[^3]: The 100 stroops is called Stellar’s <strong>base fee</strong>.
+[^3]: The 100 stroops is called Stellar’s **base fee**.
 The base fee can be changed, but a change in Stellar’s fees isn’t likely to happen more than once every several years.
 You can look up the current fees by [checking the details of the latest ledger](../../horizon/reference/ledgers-single.md).

 [^4]: Even though most responses from the Horizon REST API use JSON, most of the data in Stellar is actually stored in a format called XDR, or External Data Representation.
 XDR is both more compact than JSON and stores data in a predictable way, which makes signing and verifying an XDR-encoded message easier.
 You can get more details on [our XDR page](../concepts/xdr.md).